TGR Learning Lab

 To attend summer sessions at the Anaheim, California facility:

 Our summer programs are open to students throughout Southern California.
 During selected weeks we offer classes from 9 a.m.–12 p.m. for rising 5th and 6th grade students and 1–4 p.m. for rising 7th through 12th grade students.
 Summer classes run Monday through Friday.
 Acceptance is based on a first-come, first-served basis.
-To apply to the day program, please download and submit the day application.
-To apply to the after school program, please download and submit the after school application.
+Summer Applications will be available April 1, 2018.

 To attend summer sessions at the Washington, D.C. facility:

 Our summer programs are open to students throughout the D.C., Maryland and Virginia area.
 During select weeks we offer classes from 9 a.m.–12 p.m. and 1–4 p.m. for rising 6th-9th grade students.
 Summer classes run Monday through Friday.
 Acceptance is based on a first-come, first-served basis.
-To apply, please download and submit the Summer DC application.
+Summer applications will be available April 1, 2018.

 Questions about our summer programs?
 Email us.